Regimental combat team: U.S. Army

 In 1939, the US Army formally switched from the square division to the triangular division, eliminating the brigade and leaving the regiment as the basic combat subunit of a division.
 However, the Army also recognized that it would need a separate infantry force to conduct missions too small for a division and created the regimental combat team (RCT).
 The 2nd Division, which was first to test the triangular division concept, initially referred to this type of formation as an "echelon" but as the term already had generally accepted military definitions the combat team term was officially adopted instead.

 During World War II a typical RCT consisted of an infantry regiment, a field artillery battalion, a combat engineer company, a medical company, and a signals platoon.
 However the organization could be tailored to fit its mission and might include additional units, such as a company from a separate tank battalion, a company from a tank destroyer battalion, and a battery from an anti-aircraft artillery battalion.
 Usually the RCT was led by the commanding officer of the infantry regiment (Colonel) but on occasion a brigadier general was sent to command it.
 Most infantry regiments not part of a division were organized as RCTs, but by the end of the war most infantry divisions were also organizing their regiments as RCTs.

-The concept was retained after the end of World War II and RCTs were issued their own shoulder patches.
+The concept was retained after the end of World War II and RCTs were issued their own shoulder sleeve insignia.
 RCTs were used extensively during the Korean War, with the 187th Airborne Regimental Combat Team illustrating the typical organization of an RCT from this era.
+The army also stood up Logistical Commands to support the RCTs of the post-WWII era.
+When the era ended in the early 1970s, so did most of the army logistical commands.
 The RCT was retained until 1957 when the Army was reorganized under the Pentomic structure, under which both regiments and battalions were eliminated as tactical units and replaced with battle groups.

 U.S. Marine Corps

-The U.S. Marine Corps has retained the regiment as a basic unit smaller than a division but larger than a battalion, and it continues to employ reinforced regiments as RCTs in Iraq and Afghanistan.
+The U.S. Marine Corps has retained the regiment as a basic unit smaller than a division but larger than a battalion, and it continued to employ reinforced regiments as RCTs in Iraq and Afghanistan.

 Under current US Marine Corps doctrine, a Marine Division typically contains three organic Marine infantry regiments.
 Whenever a Marine Expeditionary Brigade (MEB) is formed within its parent Marine Expeditionary Force (MEF), one of the division's infantry regiments is designated as the base of the regimental combat team (RCT) and serves as the ground combat element (GCE) of the MEB.

 The regiment, commanded by a colonel, consists of a Headquarters Company and three identical Marine infantry battalions.
 The regiment is then heavily reinforced by other division assets to form the RCT.